lagisreal89/IntentionalFoulPrediction/README.md

 # Intentional Foul Prediction
-The intention of this project is to implement a Twitter bot that tracks the last 5 minutes of NBA games to find GTO (Game Theory Optimal) intentional fouls.
+This project aims to develop a Twitter bot that analyzes the final five minutes of NBA games to identify Game Theory Optimal (GTO) intentional fouling opportunities.
+The bot will monitor live game data and pinpoint moments where a trailing team could strategically foul in order to maximize the number of remaining possessions.
 # Papers implemented during this process
 * Finding modern era NBA 3-ball dominance in games: https://journals.sagepub.com/doi/full/10.3233/JSA-200525